swaptacular/swpt_login/README.md

   **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**

-* `await_migrations`

-  Blocks until the latest migration applied to the PostgreSQL server instance matches the latest known migration.

 * `webserver`

   Starts a login Web server.
 This command allows you to start as many web servers as necessary, to handle the incoming load.

+  **IMPORTANT NOTE: You must start at least one container with this command.**

-* `flush`
+* `flush_activate_users`

   Starts a process that periodically processes unprocessed rows from the *activate_user_signal* table.
 When some Web server process is unexpectedly terminated, some rows in that table may remain unprocessed.
 This command will take care of them.

+  **IMPORTANT NOTE: You must start at least one container with this command.
+Normally, one container should be enough.**

+* `flush_deactivate_users`

+  Starts a process that periodically processes unprocessed rows from the *deactivate_user_signal* table.
+When a user decides to delete his/her account, a row is added to that table.
+This command finalizes the user deactivation process.

-  **IMPORTANT NOTE: You must start exactly one container with this command.**
+  **IMPORTANT NOTE: You must start at least one container with this command.
+Normally, one container should be enough.**

+* `await_migrations`

+  Blocks until the latest migration applied to the PostgreSQL server instance matches the latest known migration.

 How to run the tests